sankalp139/aws-generative-ai-terraform-samples/README.md

 # AWS Generative AI Terraform Samples

-This repository showcases Terraform examples to review and test AWS generative AI samples.
+This repository provides Terraform samples to demonstrate how to build your own Generative AI solutions using AWS Generative AI Terraform modules like the [Amazon Bedrock module](https://registry.terraform.io/modules/aws-ia/bedrock/aws/latest).
 The objective is to continue to add examples as new AWS Terraform modules are released.
 Once they are understood in depth, they can be used to extend on your own.

 <!-- Badges -->